VU-IVM/VineCopulas/CONTRIBUTING.md

 ## Asking questions and reporting Issues

-If you encounter any bugs or issues while using VineCopulas, please report them by opening an *issue* in the GitHub repository.
+If you encounter any bugs or issues while using `VineCopulas`, please report them by opening an *issue* in the GitHub repository.
 Be sure to provide detailed information about the problem, such as steps to reproduce it, including operating system and Python version.

 If you have any suggestions for improvements, or questions, please also raise an *issue*.